 If you had trouble with history lessons in school just be thankful you’re not a hedgehog.
 Whilst the first Homo Sapiens – modern humans – walked the earth around 200,000 years ago, hedgehogs have been around for over 15 million years.
 Imagine having to learn all that history for a GCSE!
-It’s a long and fascinating history and in this post, we are going to take a look at the highlights of hedgehog history.
+It’s a long and fascinating history and in this post, we are going to take a look at the highlights from the history ofhedgehog.

 The History of Hedgehogs